-The exact ratio of syrup to coffee is up to you and will depend on your tolerance of sweetness and lavender flavor.
+The exact ratio of syrup to coffee is up to you and will depend on your tolerance of sweetness and lavender flavour.
 If you mainly drink black coffee or plain lattes, try starting with just 1 tablespoon of lavender syrup in a double shot of espresso.
-On the other hand, if you’re used to Starbucks-style frappuccinos and macchiatos, then you’ll probably prefer a sweeter and more intensely flavored option.
+On the other hand, if you’re used to Starbucks-style frappuccinos and macchiatos, then you’ll probably prefer a sweeter and more intensely flavoured option.
 Try putting 2 tablespoons or even more simple syrup in your espresso.

 Add your chosen amount of simple syrup to the espresso or coffee and give it a quick stir to dissolve.
 Then add your steamed or frothed milk.

-Pro tip: If you want a subtle lavender flavor but still prefer more sweetness, add 1 tablespoon of simple syrup plus a teaspoon or two of honey to your espresso.
+Pro tip: If you want a subtle lavender flavour but still prefer more sweetness, add 1 tablespoon of simple syrup plus a teaspoon or two of honey to your espresso.
 Honey is a particularly excellent sweetener for this drink because its floral character pairs incredibly well with dried lavender.